Pairing/Characters: Gen. Lucius, Sirius.

-Except for the far off calls of peacocks, the chirps of songbirds, and the rustling of foliage, the garden was absent of activity.
+Except for the far-off calls of peacocks, the chirps of songbirds, and the rustle of foliage, the garden was absent of activity.
 Snuggles' excited tail drooped.

 Lucius sighed.
 "I know: beautiful but barren.
 When the Dark Lord returns with his retinue, there will be more wizards and witches about.
 For now, only my father and I are in residence, not to mention your future brothers that you've yet to formally meet.

-"Regardless of our few numbers, the kitchens are always bursting with food."
+"Regardless of our few numbers, the kitchen is always bursting with food."
 He petted Snuggles' head.
 "Come along."

-Passing under a covered walkway, which connected the carriage houses to the stables, they rounded the northwest corner of the manor.
-Flashes of sunlight reflected off tall windows, and the smell of burning wood intensified, mixing with the fresh smells from the nearby vegetable and herb gardens.
+Passing under a covered walkway that connected the carriage houses to the stables, they rounded the northwest corner of the manor.
+Flashes of sunlight reflected off tall windows, and the smell of burning wood intensified, mixing with the fresh scents from the nearby vegetable and herb gardens.

 "Let's eat first.
 Then afterwards, we'll see about getting you groomed."

-Tail high, Snuggles snorted and swaggered away, heading towards one of two water bowls at the base of the far wall.
-The wall stored countless pieces of copper cookware and bakeware, all of them looking like beetles vying for space on a stone.
-A second later, a large plate of venison appeared next to Snuggles, and he yapped at it in surprise.
+Tail high, Snuggles snorted and swaggered away.
+He headed towards a water bowl at the base of the far wall.
+A few seconds later, a large plate of venison appeared next to Snuggles.
+He yapped at it in surprise.
 But before long, he was tearing pieces of meat from the succulent steak.